amanjpro/sbt-deploy-plugin/README.md

 - `distributedProjectName` expects a `java.lang.String`, and defaults to the name of the project that enables this plugin.
 This is used to customize the name of directory that the project tarball extracts to.
-- `assemblyClassifier` extects a `java.lang.String`, and defaults to `jar-with-dependencies`.
+- `assemblyClassifier` expects a `java.lang.String`, and defaults to `jar-with-dependencies`.
 This is used to customize the name of the fat jars.

 ### DistributionPlugin introduces the following settings: